 Join us for a closer look at artistic responses to a rapidly changing media landscape.
 This thematic tour will examine how media has both reflected and shaped life over the past century.
-Through works in Programmed: Rules, Codes, and Choreographies in Art, 1965–2018, explore how changes in technology from the 1960s to the present have impacted how we understand and communicate meaning itself.
+Where We Are: Selections from the Whitney's Collection, 1900–1960 and Programmed: Rules, Codes, and Choreographies in Art, 1965–2018, explore how the expansion of media from the early 20th century to the present have impacted how we understand and communicate meaning itself.

 Ayanna Dozier is a PhD Candidate in Art History & Communication and Women & Gender Studies at McGill University, a Fellow in the Whitney Independent Studies Program, and a lecturer at Fordham University.
 Her dissertation, entitled The Aberrations of Affect: Archives, Ritual, and the Counter-Poetics of Black Women’s Experimental Short Films (1970s-Present), examines the formal and narrative aesthetics in the work of Black women filmmakers and her writings as a cultural theorist can be found in numerous journals of art and cultural theory.

 Free with Museum admission—save time and buy your admission ticket online in advance.